• Travel Features

 November 20, 2024

-Tanzania, located in East Africa, is home to diverse wildlife and Serengeti National Park.
+Tanzania, located in East Africa, is home to diverse wildlife and the Serengeti National Park.
 It is a great place to go on a safari and explore well-known sites.
-However, on this trip, travelers explore a different famed aspect of Tanzania: Mount Kilimanjaro, one of the world’s seven summits and the world’s tallest-free standing mountain.
+However, on this trip, travelers explore a different famed aspect of Tanzania: Mount Kilimanjaro, one of the world’s seven summits and the world’s tallest free-standing mountain.
 Travelers begin this trip upon arrival at Kilimanjaro International Airport.
 The first day will be spent with a briefing about the upcoming trek along the Lemosho Route, known for its scenery and high success rate due to its good acclimatization profile.
 Travelers will begin this trek by entering through the Londorossi Park Gate, where they will have an hour's drive to the trailhead at Lemosho Gate and then hike for around three hours to Mti Mkubwa Camp (Big Tree Camp), where they will spend their first night.
 The next day, travelers will hike into the moorland zone, enjoying beautiful scenery before reaching the Shira 1 Camp.
 On the fourth day, travelers will continue through the Shira Plateau and see a gap in the Kibo crater created by lava flow before spending the night at Moir Hut.
 Then, travelers will hike to Lava Tower, where they will enjoy lunch before continuing to Barranco Camp.
 The next day, travelers will climb the Barranco Wall, which is steep but reportedly easier than it seems, with the reward of being above the clouds upon reaching the top of the wall.
 Travelers will then spend the night at Karanga Campa and wake up the following day ready to tackle some more hiking through the alpine desert before reaching Barafu Camp.
 Travelers will sleep early and get up at midnight to hike through sunrise, heading toward Uhuru Peak and the summit (the top of Africa).
 After this accomplishment, travelers will spend the next day hiking through the rainforest to Mweka Gate at the foot of the mountain, enjoying some last scenery before driving back to a lodge to spend the night, with departure being the next day.

 Follow Alice is an outfitter focused on adventure trips worldwide.
-All guides are local and 70% of all trip prices stay in the local economy.
-The company started in 2014 when the cofounder Reto climbed Kilimanjaro with Chris, a local Tanzanian guide, and the two teamed up to form Follow Alice.
+All guides are local, and 70% of all trip prices stay in the local economy.
+The company started in 2014 when the cofounder, Reto, climbed Kilimanjaro with Chris, a local Tanzanian guide, and the two teamed up to form Follow Alice.

 Learn More